Giancarl021/csvql/README.md

 ##### Arguments

+Each argument needs to point to a CSV file.

 ##### Flags

 * ``-p | --persist``: Create a disk database with the data when the session is closed.
 Values: ``<session-name> | null``.
 If null a random name will be used;